CtrlK

 Progressive Disclosure

-The content is well-structured with clear sections and a quick reference table, but it's a long monolithic document (~150 lines of dense content) with no references to external files for detailed topics like formula syntax or advanced patterns.
-Some content (formula syntax, ID formats) could be split out for better navigation.
+The content is well-structured with clear sections and a useful quick reference table, but it's a monolithic document (~150 lines of dense content) with no references to external files.
+The formula syntax guide and detailed pitfalls could be split into separate reference files to keep the main skill leaner.
+For a skill with no bundle files, the inline organization is decent but not optimal.

 2 / 3